LewisProjects/RedditVideoMakerBot-website/docs/faq.md

 ## Easy Way To Edit Config

-Run `GUI.py` this opens a web editor in which you can edit the config file.
+Run `python GUI.py` this opens a web editor in which you can edit the config file.
 You can also preview the TTS voices.

 ## Read The Post Not Just The Title